DSharpPlus/DSharpPlus/docs/articles/migration/dsharp.md

 discord.Connect();
 ```

-The constructor of the @DSharpPlus.DiscordClient now requires a @DSharpPlus.DiscordConfiguration object instead of a
+The constructor of the `DiscordClient` now requires a `DiscordConfiguration` object instead of a
 simple string token and boolean.

 ```cs